A Survey of Reinforcement Learning For Economics: Bandits and Dynamic Pricing

 \subsubsection{No Structure on Demand}

-\citet{Kleinberg2003} study the simplest version of the problem.
+\citet{Kleinberg2003} study the benchmark case where the seller knows almost nothing.
 Customers arrive with valuations drawn i.i.d.\ from an unknown distribution on $[0,1]$, and the seller posts a price from a continuous set.
 The demand curve $D(p) = \Pr(v \geq p)$ is unknown; the only feedback is whether each customer bought.
 The seller's goal is to minimize regret against the single price $p^*$ that maximizes $p \cdot D(p)$.
 Kleinberg and Leighton prove that the minimax regret is $\Theta(\sqrt{T})$.\footnote{The upper bound, $O(\sqrt{T \log T})$, discretizes $[0,1]$ into $K = \lceil (T/\log T)^{1/4} \rceil$ prices and runs the UCB1 algorithm of \citet{auer2002}.
 The lower bound, $\Omega(\sqrt{T})$, constructs a family of demand curves parameterized by the location of the optimal price $p^* \in [0.3, 0.4]$.
 The key tension: posting prices far from $p^*$ is informative about demand but costly in revenue; posting prices near $p^*$ is cheap but uninformative.
 Resolving this tension costs at least $\Omega(\sqrt{T})$ in cumulative revenue.
-UCB1 \citep{auer2002} selects the price maximizing $\hat{\mu}_{p_k}(t) + \sqrt{2\ln t / N_{p_k}(t)}$, where $\hat{\mu}_{p_k}(t)$ is the empirical mean profit and $N_{p_k}(t)$ the number of trials; the second term is an exploration bonus that shrinks as a price is tried more, implementing the principle of optimism in the face of uncertainty.} In concrete terms, after 10,000 customers the seller loses roughly 100 customers' worth of revenue to the uncertainty in demand.
-No algorithm can do better without imposing structure on $D$.
-For adversarial valuations (chosen by a worst-case opponent rather than drawn from a fixed distribution), the minimax regret rises to $\Theta(T^{2/3})$, achieved by the Exp3 algorithm\footnote{\emph{Exp3} \citep{auer2002nonstochastic} maintains a weight $w_k(t)$ for each price, selecting $p_k$ with probability proportional to $w_k(t)$ and updating the chosen price's weight by $\exp(\eta \hat{r}_{k,t})$ where $\hat{r}_{k,t}$ is the revenue importance-weighted by the selection probability; because no model of demand is assumed, the guarantee holds against an adversary who chooses valuations after observing the algorithm.} on a discretized price grid.
-I focus on the stochastic setting throughout this chapter.
+UCB1 \citep{auer2002} selects the price maximizing $\hat{\mu}_{p_k}(t) + \sqrt{2\ln t / N_{p_k}(t)}$, where $\hat{\mu}_{p_k}(t)$ is the empirical mean profit and $N_{p_k}(t)$ the number of trials; the second term is an exploration bonus that shrinks as a price is tried more, implementing the principle of optimism in the face of uncertainty.}